John Collier (sociologist): War Relocation Centers

 Serving as Commissioner of Indian Affairs, Collier had experience in overseeing a minority population segregated by the federal government.
-Using this experience, he petitioned the Roosevelt administration to establish the Poston War Relocation Center on the Colorado River Reservation and Gila River War Relocation Center on the Gila River Reservation, where Japanese American incarcerees were held during WWII.
+Using this experience, he petitioned the Roosevelt administration to establish the Poston War Relocation Center on the Colorado River Reservation and Gila River War Relocation Center on the Gila River Reservation, where Japanese Americans were incarcerated during WWII.

 He saw this as an opportunity to extend his sociological research of the Native American population onto another minority group, justifying that he could help maintain the social structures present within the Japanese American community.
 His oversight of the Poston camp was carried out alongside the War Relocation Authority under director Milton S. Eisenhower, although he enjoyed seemingly unimpeded jurisdiction for much of the incarceration period.
 At Gila River, however, the War Department denied him jurisdiction.
-They did this citing that the camp would be built at the departments expense, not the BIA's, even in the face of his repeated petitioning for administration rights.
+They did this citing that the camp would be built at the department's expense, not the BIA's, even in the face of his repeated petitioning for administration rights.

 Envisioning Poston as a place where the internees could "utterly give themselves to the community", Collier wanted to demonstrate the efficiency and the grandeur of cooperative living to the American public.
-He did this by facilitating communities that modeled alternative forms of social organization with the intention of offering a substantive critique of American society which he had grown disillusioned with.
+He did this by facilitating communities that modeled alternative forms of social organization with the intention of offering a substantive critique of American society, with which he had grown disillusioned.

 A second intention of his work was to provide the U.S. government with information about people of Japanese descent that could be implemented in their assumed occupation of East Asian "dependencies it might control at the end of the war."